codeandcraftacademy/codeandcraftacademy.github.io/about.md

 ### Our History
 Recognising the need to inspire and educate the next generation of problem solvers, Code & Craft Academy was founded to enahnce the skills of students in the areas of coding and robotics.
 The academy is commited to equipping students with the skills and knowledge needed to solve the challenges of today and tomorrow.

-Code & Craft Academy is led by its co-founders, Kwan Jun Jie and Jaren Chen, with more than 6 years of experience in VEX and competitive robotics.
+Code & Craft Academy is led by its co-founders, Kwan Jun Jie and Jaren Chen, with more than 12 years of collective experience in VEX and competitive robotics.
 The academy advisor, Samuel Chee, has more than 20 years of experience in educational robotics.

 ![8059A-2019-Worlds](/assets/img/8059a-2019-worlds.jpg)